 A well-designed structure is necessary to ensure a comprehensive risk identification, description, and assessment procedure.

-An excellent risk management process should be structured so that comprehensive risk identification, description of the risks, and assessment of these risks to estimate their probability and consequence takes place.
+An excellent risk management process should be structured so that comprehensive risk identification, description of the risks, and assessment of them to estimate their probability and consequences take place.
 Once this is done, it should be possible to identify the key risks and analyse them in more detail.
 The risk description can facilitate the description and assessment of risks.

 Identifying the risks associated with business activities and decision-making may be categorised as strategic, tactical or operational.
 It is also essential for a project, or change management of any form, to incorporate risk management at the conceptual stage and throughout the life of a specific project or change.